lesnikyan/lisapet/readme.md

 ### 10.2 Constructor-function `TypeName()`.
-We can use function-like constructor instead of direct set of name:values in the curvy brackets.
+We can use callable constructor instead of direct set of name:values in the curvy brackets.
 There are two cases of such way.
 1. Magic default constructor.
-It takes passed arguments in the amount of fields that struct type has, and makes instance using passed args in the same order as struct was defined.
+It takes passed arguments in the amount of fields that struct type has, and makes instance using passed args in the same order as it was defined in the struct.
 We have nothing to do before usage, just define the struct type.
 ```golang

 struct User